 Emphasis in Global Business

 Trends in the international economy have made it essential for businesses -both multinational and domestic- to be responsive to challenges and opportunities originating abroad.
-The focus of the Global Business Emphasis is to prepare the student to analyze the reasons behind the movement of goods, services, labor, capital, and production between nations and the implications of government and business policies on these flows.
+The focus of the Global Business Emphasis is to prepare the student to analyze the reasons behind the movement of goods, services, labor, capital, technology, information, and production between nations and the implications of government and business policies on these flows.

 This School of Business MBA Emphasis provides an alternative for students to add to their core MBA courses with offerings that focus on: